 Based on the current Government advice, Alexandra Palace is closed at the moment.
-The park is still accessible to the public, but the support services we usually provide will not be available during this time.
-As such, we request that you use the space appropriately.
-Thank you for your patience and understanding.
-For full details click here
+The Park is still accessible to the public, but the support services we usually provide will not be available during this time.

 Alexandra Park has been offering people an escape from busy city life since 1863.
 And nowadays, its 196 acres are enjoyed by millions of visitors each year.